philipturner/swift-colab/Documentation/MagicCommands.md

 > Coming in Swift-Colab v2.3.

-Treats a pre-compiled module like a system library.
+Treats a previously compiled module like a library built into the Swift toolchain.
 This lets a Swift package's source code import the module, without declaring a dependency in `Package.swift`.

 - `MODULE` - The Swift module to automatically link.
 Before running the `%install-swiftpm-import` command, execute the `%include` command that declares this module